narkisr/octo/README.md

 Where:

-* workspace: backup destination folder
+* workspace: backup destination folder.
+* user: github user.
+* token: a personal access token.
 * repos:  a collection of users/orgs we want to backup:
   * options: specific repo options (like selecting a single branch to back up).
   * exclude: which repos not to back up.
   * layouts: mapping of the folder structure of backups.

-## Backup lifecycle
+## Backup Lifecycle

 Each repo: